Paytm Mall announces pivot to ONDC as its primary focus; to explore export opportunities | Business

 Paytm Mall announces pivot to ONDC as its primary focus; to explore export opportunities

-Paytm E-commerce Private Limited (PEPL), the parent entity of Paytm Mall, on Sunday announced that it will pivot to Open Network for Digital Commerce (ONDC) as its primary focus and explore opportunities in exports business in place of traditional physical goods e-commerce.
+Paytm E-commerce Private Limited (PEPL), the parent entity of Paytm Mall, has announced that it will pivot to Open Network for Digital Commerce (ONDC) as its primary focus and will explore opportunities in exports business in place of traditional physical goods e-commerce.

 This move enables the company to create a long-term sustainable business in partnership with ONDC, which aims to democratize the purchase and sale of goods in the Indian market, driving transparency and digital independence for small businesses in the country.